Posted December 10, 2014

 This climate ensures that Russia and Eastern European hackers will no doubt improve their capabilities and continue to be a major global threat.

 Conclusion: The New Threat Landscape

 While many IT and security professionals focus on vulnerabilities within their network, the increasingly sophisticated Russian hackers have shown that it is not what you can see that is the problem, it’s what you can’t see.
 Visibility beyond the perimeter is critical to identifying threats before they become a problem.
-Leveraging Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... with appropriate analysis can mitigate these risks.
+Leveraging Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. with appropriate analysis can mitigate these risks.
 In addition, language agnostic technologies, paired with multi-language analysis, are vital to identifying and neutralizing threats in the global threat landscape.

 For more information on threat intelligence based strategy, you can review our past webinars at any time.